‘Teen Mom 2’ Leah Messer Wonders What Is ‘Really Important’ On Valentine’s Day

 Leah Messer celebrated Valentine’s Day on Tuesday as a single lady.

-After two failed marriages and three children, the Teen Mom 2 star is single and loving it and on Tuesday, she shared a special message with her fans and followers on Instagram.
+After two failed marriages and three children, the Teen Mom 2 star is single and loving it.
+On Tuesday, she shared a special message with her fans and followers on Instagram.

 “Ask yourself what is really important, and then have the wisdom and courage to build your life around your answer,” her message read.